 Gerber's approach is that colic is often caused by a lack of good bacteria in a baby.
 The drops have a probiotic that helps soothe colic while introducing a friendly bacteria, which helps your little one’s digestive system.

-This option has been shown to reduce crying by 50%!
-Don't forget to check out the Gerber soothe colic drops reviews online.
-You can also find these drops at most pharmacies and big stores!
+Gerber Colic Drops has been shown to reduce crying by 50% over 2 weeks!
+You can also find these drops at most pharmacies and big stores.

 Mommy’s Bliss is a wonderful brand for drops and vitamins, so it’s no surprise that parents love their gripe water.

 It's made in the USA, is free of harsh chemicals, is made from fennel and ginger, and 100% vegan.
-This stuff is the real deal, so you can see why it's super popular.
+It's easy to see why it's super popular.

 Additional Tips to for Colic Relief